-12 The partner organizations' have ensured that the users get access to GKK and cartridges easi flipcharts are pasted in the display board of branches telling users how to get these replacement cartridges and GKKs.
+12 The partner organizations' have ensured that the users get access to GKK and cartridges easily.
+Written notices and flipcharts are pasted in the display board of branches telling users how to get these replacement cartridges and GKKs.
 The same is communicated to customers during weekly and monthly group meetings as well.
 There is a well-designed complaint registration system developed by POs which essentially assist them in systematically tracking and resolving the customer complaints in timely manner.